apache/flink/docs/dev/event_time.md

 - **Event time:** Event time is the time that each individual event occurred on its producing device.
     This time is typically embedded within the records before they enter Flink, and that *event timestamp* can be extracted from each record.
-An hourly event time window will contain all records that carry an event timestamp that falls into that hour, regardless of when the records arrive, in what order they arrive, or when they are processed.

-    Event time gives correct results even on out-of-order events, late events, or on replays of data from backups or persistent logs.
 In event time, the progress of time depends on the data, not on any wall clocks.
 Event time programs must specify how to generate *Event Time Watermarks*, which is the mechanism that signals progress in event time.
-This mechanism is described below.
+This watermarking mechanism is described in a later section, [below](#event-time-and-watermarks).

-    Event time processing often incurs a certain latency, due to its nature of waiting a certain time for late and out-of-order events.
-Because of that, event time programs are often combined with *processing time* operations.
+    In a perfect world, event time processing would yield completely consistent and deterministic results, regardless of when events arrive, or their ordering.
+    However, unless the events are known to arrive in-order (by timestamp), event time processing incurs some latency while waiting for out-of-order events.
+As it is only possible to wait for a finite period of time, this places a limit on how deterministic event time applications can be.

+    Assuming all of the data has arrived, event time operations will behave as expected, and produce correct and consistent results even when working with out-of-order or late events, or when reprocessing historic data.
+For example, an hourly event time window will contain all records that carry an event timestamp that falls into that hour, regardless of the order in which they arrive, or when they are processed.
+(See the section on [late events](#late-elements) for more information.)

+    Note that sometimes when event time programs are processing live data in real-time, they will use some *processing time* operations in order to guarantee that they are progressing in a timely fashion.

 - **Ingestion time:** Ingestion time is the time that events enter Flink.
 At the source operator each record gets the source's current time as a timestamp, and time-based operations (like time windows)